 He,she, his and her can be targeted while playing with either Mr. or Mrs. Potato Head.

-The more your child hears proper grammar and pronoun usage the better likelihood that she will use these terms herself when she is ready.
+The more your child hears proper grammar and pronoun usage the better likelihood that they will use these terms herself when they are ready.

 These concepts are for older children, not necessarily a 2 year old.